bdk_wallet

 pub fn transactions(&self) -> impl Iterator<Item = WalletTx<'_>> + '_

-Iterate over the transactions in the wallet.
+Iterate over relevant and canonical transactions in the wallet.

 pub fn transactions_sort_by<F>(&self, compare: F) -> Vec<WalletTx<'_>>